Navigating Educational Funding and the Expanded E-Rate Program

 School Connection No Matter Where

-To improve connectivity and security, some school districts are considering working with a cellular company to build a private LTE network.
+To improve connectivity and security, some school districts are considering collaborating with a cellular company to build a private LTE network.
 This would include building cell towers on district land where providers would not otherwise construct because of low population in the area.
 E-Rate program funds may assist in this construction.
-The FCC has sought comments on whether funds should support fixed or mobile wireless towers.3
+The FCC has sought comments on whether funds should support fixed or mobile wireless towers.4

 “We’ve considered that.
 Everyone would go through our LTE network, so it’s our program, our management, our content filters.
 Telecommunications providers would help outlying communities connect to our district’s network,” Jacobson said.
 “The key is making that ‘e-ratable’ because now we’re providing internet access outside our campuses, schools and district buildings.
 That’s the big next step the FCC needs to take with E-Rate to make that possible.”